How Genetics Helps a Salesman

 Population

 A set of elements forms a population.
 The number of elements instantiated defines the population’s size.
-When creating a new population, all elements should be constructed completely at random.
+When creating a new population, elements are often constructed at random.
 Subsequently, the GA tries to evolve its population further in order to develop better elements.

 Generation